-6.5 ELMSN students must complete the nursing major within five years of enrollment in the first nursing course.
+- 6.4 ELMSN students must complete the nursing major within five years of enrollment in the first nursing course.
 Students who do not complete the nursing major within five years must submit a petition for an extension of the time limit.
 The petition must include a detailed plan and timetable for completion of the major.

-6.6 ELMSN students who fail to enroll in courses according to the published program plan will be required to submit a Request for Reinstatement.
+The request for extension of the time limit will be considered on a case-by-case basis. - 6.5 ELMSN students who fail to enroll in courses according to the published program plan will be required to submit a request for reinstatement.
 If granted, the student will be held accountable for any interim curriculum changes, including any changes in course pre-requisites.
 Reinstatement will be based on space availability.